Al-Qaeda in Yemen: 2006: Revival

 The second generation of AQY coalesced under the leadership of escapees Nasir al-Wuhayshi as well as Qasim al-Raymi.
 Wuhayshi's time serving as Osama Bin Laden's secretary in Afghanistan and association with the first generation of militants earned him the respect of the what became the second generation.
 Utilizing Bin Laden's "centralization of decision making and decentralization of execution" policy, Wuahyshi structured his rendition of AQY by assigning emirs, or commanders, to different regions of Yemen, in order to allow the organization to withstand leadership losses which had previously destroyed it.
-He also sought to limit Muslim civilians casualties in the group's attacks, believing that it was a factor that lead to the demise of other al-Qaeda groups in Iraq andin Saudi Arabia.
+He also sought to limit Muslim civilians casualties in the group's attacks, believing that it was a factor that lead to the demise of other al-Qaeda groups in Iraq and in Saudi Arabia.
 Utilizing their connections to al-Qaeda veterans such as USS Cole bomber and fellow escapee Jamal al-Badawi, and their experience in operating an al-Qaeda group, AQY's leadership would silently rebuild the group throughout the rest of the year.

 The group's first attacks would take place on 15 September 2006 in a form of a double-suicide car bombing against two oil facilities in Marib and Hadhramaut Governorates.
 Though the attacks failed, killing only one guard and leaving four militants dead, it reflected the most sophisticated operation taken by AQY since 2002, and itself the first instance of VBIED usage on land in the country.
 Al-Rabeiee, who oversaw the training of the bombers, was killed in a military raid on 1 October 2006.